Samsung Galaxy Fold review: Wait for the next generation

 Closing the Galaxy Fold is still satisfying, even after waiting five months for Samsung to fix its first foldable phone.
 Opening it up is still wondrous because having a large screen that I can fold up and fit in a pocket doesn’t get old.

 But the Galaxy Fold is $1,980, it doesn’t radically change my life, and there’s a decent chance it won’t survive two years of use unscathed.
-The phone a big step for the future of smartphones, but it’s very much like a prototype that’s for early adopters, and that means you should wait for the second generation.
+The phone a big step for the future of smartphones, but it’s also a prototype that’s for early adopters only.

 But first, what exactly happened to cause the delay?
 In April, ahead of the Fold’s initial launch, a handful of reviewers encountered issues with the display on their Galaxy Fold units, which forced Samsung to delay the release.